 2. Watch the clock

 The clock will be so helpful.
-Tracking when you last feed and when the baby last slept can be beneficial.
+Tracking when you last fed and the baby last slept can be beneficial.
 There are apps to help, or a simple piece of paper and pen will do.

 Newborns eat around every two to three hours.
 So, if it’s been that long, it’s probably time to feed.
 If you find they’re still fussy after a feed, ensure you burp them and change their diaper.